slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 "The quality of your mind is the quality of your life." (...)
 "One of the most powerful things to realize is that you can change your own self-image." (...)
 "Fasting focuses the mind.
 It replaces all desires with a single desire." (...)
-"You’re offended when you fear that it might be true." (...)
-"The central contradiction of therapy is that the source of unhappiness is thinking about yourself."
+"The central contradiction of therapy is that the source of unhappiness is thinking about yourself." (...)
+"You’re offended when you fear that it might be true."
 -- Naval Ravikant [1974]*

+> *"Social media is a great way to compare yourself to the top 1%."
+-- Sahil Lavingia [1989]*

+> *"Your brain has expectations, and it doesn’t want to be wrong.
+So when it’s wrong, it just makes up the difference."
+-- Erik Vance [1974]*

 > *"Hopelessness is the root of anxiety, mental illness, and depression.
 It is the source of all misery and the cause of all addiction."
 -- Mark Manson [1984]*